21reed/AUC-sim/DOCS.md

 ### Numerical scheme (very short version)

-The solver:

-- uses a uniform radial grid with cell centers and faces
+Numerically, AUC-sim is intentionally simple and explicit:

-- stores conservative variables $q_k = r\,c_k$ per bin
+- space: finite-volume in \(r\), with uniform cells and conservative variables $q_{k,i} = r_i\,c_{k,i}$
-- uses centered diffusion plus upwind advection to build face fluxes
+- fluxes: centered diffusion and upwind advection at cell faces
-- advances an explicit time step with $\Delta t$ limited by diffusion and advection CFL conditions
+- time: first-order explicit (forward Euler) update, with $\Delta t$ chosen to respect a combined diffusion/advection CFL condition

 For more detail, see `PHYSICS.md`, which spells out the finite-volume discretization.